Wise Heart Collective

 The Spirit Work

-Spiritually, Amy embraces wisdom found in many traditions, honoring the teachers, lineages, and scriptures from around the world.
+Spiritually, Amy embraces spirit wisdom found in many traditions, honoring benevolent teachers, lineages, and scriptures from around the world.
 After practicing Catholicism for 43 years and founding & stewarding the mission of The Catholic Yogi, she has grown into a fuller sense of Universal Loving Awareness & Presence that manifests in her offerings here.

 Amy has greatly benefited from the Franciscan teachings of the Universal Christ, as well as teachings on the divine feminine as offered by Mirabi Starr and Michele Vinbury.
 Tibetan Buddhist The Dalai Lama, South African Anglican Bishop Desmond Tutu, American Buddhist Frank Ostaseski, Franciscan Friar Richard Rohr, and Vietnamese Buddhist monk Thich Nhat Hanh’s teachings have had an enormous impact on Amy’s own teaching and practice.

 Amy’s philosophical approach is one of wholeness and connection within community.
 She is passionate about honoring and reclaiming the ancient and modern practices that serve the highest good of all.
-She has created courses and practices that support wholeness, well-being, strength, and joy in the face of difficulty, as well as joy in the face of happiness and ease.
+She has created courses and practices that support wholeness, well-being, strength, belonging, and joy in the face of difficulty, as well as joy in the face of happiness and ease.

 Writing & Language

 She cites some of the most influential coursework during her writing, yoga, and resilience studies as Critical Theory with JF Buckley, Poetry Workshop with Paul Muldoon, Mindfulness Based Emotional Resilience (EMBER) Yoga with Michele Vinbury, and the racialized trauma, resilience, somatic and soul healing work of Resmaa Menakem.
-These influences support, enhance, and inspire her to teach from a place of embodiment and wholeness.
+These influences & others support, enhance, and inspire her to teach from a place of embodiment and wholeness.

 Amy views her work as a way to offer self-discovery, self-study, reflection, & awareness practices that invite students to feel safe-enough & brave-enough to embark on their own journey of healing, growth, and freedom through self-inquiry, self-exploration, & self-liberation for the highest good of all.